I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and

 10 tracks, runtime: 46:42

-Power/speed metal fans were bummed when Sweden's one-man metal machine, Cedrick Forsberg (aka "Ced"), announced that he was putting his long running band Rocka Rollas on ice in 2016, citing his frustration at being unable to keep a semi-stable band lineup together.
-Rocka Rollas' most recent CD, Pagan Ritual, was released in 2015 and even though they apparently have an entire new album's worth of music recorded, the material will remain on the shelf until Ced can find a new vocalist worthy of doing it justice.
-Fortunately, the man has a myriad of other projects to keep him occupied until that happens, including Breitenhold, Cloven Altar, and Blazon Stone, whose third full length album, War of the Roses, is now available through Stormspell Records.
+Power/speed metal fans were bummed when Sweden's one-man metal machine, Cedrick Forsberg (aka "Ced"), announced that he was putting his long-running band Rocka Rollas on ice in 2016, citing his frustration at being unable to keep a semi-stable band lineup together.
+Rocka Rollas' most recent CD, Pagan Ritual, was released in 2015, and even though they apparently have an entire new album's worth of music recorded, the material will remain on the shelf until Ced can find a new vocalist worthy of doing it justice.
+Fortunately, the man has a myriad of other projects to keep him occupied until that happens, including Breitenhold, Cloven Altar, and Blazon Stone, whose third full length album, War of the Roses, is available through Stormspell Records.
 Like the previous Blazon Stone efforts, War of the Roses is a studio-only project, on which Ced performs all of the instrumentation (!) while new singer Erik Forsberg (no relation to Cedrick) tackles the vocal duties.
 Erik is now Blazon Stone's third vocalist, following in the footsteps of Georgi Peychev (who sang on 2015's excellent No Sign of Glory) and Erik Nordkvist (who performed vocals on 2013's Return to Port Royal debut).

 "Born To Be Wild" (2016)